How one small Wisconsin hospital was saved amid a statewide rural health crisis

 More income, better health

-Researchers have estimated that flawed medical care is responsible for just 10% to 15% of preventable deaths.
+Researchers have estimated that flawed medical care is responsible for just 10 to 15 percent of preventable deaths.
 The rest is driven by non-medical social factors such as income and education.

 Some epidemiologists call poverty the “cause of causes,” ranging from bad cholesterol to brain function.
 Race can also have an independent, compounding effect.